 Sale price: $2.275 billion

-The Panthers became available for sale after the 2017 NFL season after sexual harassment and workplace misconduct accusationswere made against former owner Richardson.
+The Panthers became available for sale following the 2017 NFL season after sexual harassment and workplace misconduct accusationswere made against Richardson.
 Tepper, whose net worth is $16.7 billion according to Forbes, bought the team for $2.275 billion.
 Before taking over Carolina, Tepper had a 5% ownership stake in the Pittsburgh Steelers.

 Sale price: $2.2 billion